Burton on Broadway

 I cannot find information if they made it, but they planned to be in Teheran by Christmas.
 "The journey will take them through every variety of terrain- jungle, desert, plain, swamp and over mountainous land.
 Their jobs range from botanist to window cleaner."

-Presenting Maurice Woodruff began on Wednesday January 10th 1962.
-The famous clairvoyant talked to local people about "themselves and their personal problems."
+Presenting Maurice Woodruff began on Wednesday January 10th 1962 at 8pm.
+The famous clairvoyant talked to local people about themselves and their personal problems...
+"He will forecast future events for viewers and for members of the studio audience."

 Soapbox (1958).
-This series ended on January 5th 1959, the final programme included John Baker, Joy Owen, Ronald Delderfield and Wally Reyburn.
+Host was Simon Kester, though Wally Reyburn took over from Oct 27th, at which time a bonus of £15 was paid to the best speaker on the programme.
+First director was Jeff Inman.
+This series ended on January 5th 1959, the final programme included John Baker, Joy Owen, Ronald Delderfield as well as Wally Reyburn.

 Rex Garner was one of the panel of "hecklers" during the run.